The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Effectivity of the virtual classes

-We now count the number of permissible functions on each block, as in \S\ref{Sec:VertexAvoiding}.
+We now count the number of $\sigma$-permissible functions on each region of the graph where $\sigma$ is constant, as in \S\ref{Sec:VertexAvoiding}.
 We first show the following.

-\begin{lemma} For any loop $\gamma_k$, there are at most 3 non-departing permissible functions on $\gamma_k$.
-Moreover, there are at most 3 permissible functions on the loops $\gamma_1 , \gamma_{z_1+1},$ and $\gamma_{z_4+1}$. \end{lemma}
+\begin{lemma} For any loop $\gamma_k$, there are at most 3 non-departing $\sigma$-permissible functions on $\gamma_k$.
+Moreover, there are at most 3 $\sigma$-permissible functions on the loops $\gamma_1 , \gamma_{z_1+1},$ and $\gamma_{z_4+1}$. \end{lemma}

-\begin{proof} The proof of Lemma~\ref{Lem:VAAtMostThree} holds in all cases, except when $\gamma_k$ is contained in the third block.
-In this case, if there are 4 non-departing permissible functions on $\gamma_k$, then as in the proof of Lemma~\ref{Lem:AtMostThree}, we must have
+\begin{proof} The proof of Lemma~\ref{Lem:VAAtMostThree} holds in all cases, except when $z_2 < k \leq z_3$.
+This last case is handled as follows.
+Suppose there are 4 non-departing permissible functions on $\gamma_k$.
+Then, as in the proof of Lemma~\ref{Lem:AtMostThree}, we must have

 In other words, if we consider the skew tableau consisting of symbols less than or equal to $k$, we see that the sum of heights of the $i$th column and the $(6-i)$ith column must be equal to 4.
-We therefore see that $k$ must be greater than $z_3$, a contradiction. \end{proof}
+We therefore see that $k > z_3$, and the lemma follows. \end{proof}

 We now define 3 more loops.
-Each will be contained in one of the last three blocks.
+Each will be to the right of $\gamma_{z_2}$.
 Let $b_3$ be the third smallest symbol in the first two rows of the tableau.
 In Case A, let $b_4$ be the 5th smallest symbol appearing in the union of the first and third row, and in Case B, let $b_4$ be the 6th smallest symbol appearing in the union of the first and third row.
 Finally, in Case A, let $b_5$ be the 10th smallest symbol appearing the union of the second and third row, and in Case B, let $b_5$ be the 9th smallest symbol appearing in the union of the second and third row.
 Note the following inequalities: